MicrosoftDocs/MIMDocs/MIMDocs/mim-privacy-compliance.md

 - [Example Querying The MIM Service Using PowerShell](https://gallery.technet.microsoft.com/Querying-The-FIMMIM-dcb82de3)

 ### BHOLD
-Bhold data can be exported using the bhold reporting module to your preferred format.
+Bhold data can be exported using the Bhold reporting module to your preferred format.

 ### Certificate Management
 Certificate management data related to personal data is connected to active directory.
-An administrator can export this data using Active Directory powershell.
+An administrator can export this data using Active Directory PowerShell.

 ## Updating personal data